Table of Contents

 3 of the populations (China, Iran, and Korea) had data on cardiovascular risk and the authors defined elevated cardiovascular risk as having at least 3 of 6 potential risk factors (high blood pressure, high triglycerides, low HDL-cholesterol, high total cholesterol, high LDL-cholesterol, or high glucose).
 Of the 4 samples above, samples 3 and 4 did a better job of predicting cardiovascular risk when using the 90th %ile cutoffs, so they moved forward with sample 4.
 They also compared this to US adolescent data.
 They chose the 90th %ile to use as a cutoff as this matched the criteria used by the International Diabetes Federation and the National Cholesterol Education Program ATP III report, but in addition this threshold linked best at 18 years of age to adult criteria and did a better job in predicting cardiovascular risk.
 Ultimately, using their proposed thresholds the area under the curve for estimating cardiovascular risk was 0.69 for boys and 0.63 for girls.

-Note: For those unfamiliar with area under the curve, you can click here for an overview of what this means with receiver operating characteristics curves.
+Note: For those unfamiliar with area under the curve, you can click here for an overview of what this means with receiver operating characteristic curves.
 Basically, a score of 1.00 is perfect, and a score of 0.50 means the test is useless.
 Scores in the 0.6-0.7 range indicate these waist circumference thresholds have some utility, but they are not great.
 This is likely because many children do not yet have health complications from obesity, and some children will have genetic influences leading to metabolic health consequences even without having obesity.
 Therefore, waist circumference is informative to a degree when used in isolation, but this is not a strong enough correlation to indicate it should replace BMI.

 For those curious, I have plotted the data (taken from Table 7 in their publication(Xi, 2020)) for sample 4 (only individuals with a BMI in the healthy range) in the graphs below; as shown in the plots the 90th percentile corresponds to the red lines.